Privacy-aware identification: Appendix B: RDD setting

-Since the local linear estimator effectively considers observations whose running variable values are in a small neighborhood around $c$, we employ (\ref{notation:yplusminus}) as approximations of the support for the outcome in one-sided neighborhoods of $c$.
+First, consider the sharp design.
+Since the local linear estimator effectively considers observations whose running variable values are in a small neighborhood around $c$, we employ (\ref{notation:yplusminus}) as approximations of the support for the treatment outcome.

 As we know,